General Placement Information

 - Year 2, May-July: 8-9 weeks

 Students are expected to travel outside of Hamilton, Ontario for clinical placements.
-Common placement regions outside of Hamilton include, but are not limited to Niagara, Brant, Haldimand-Norfolk, Waterloo, Wellington, and Halton.
-Some placements may be located in rural, under-serviced and remote areas within and outside of Ontario.
-With the shift to community-based services, many placements require students to be able to drive to locations in the community (e.g., traveling to schools, seeing clients in their homes, workplaces, and other locations in the community).
+Common clinical placement regions outside of Hamilton include, but are not limited to Niagara, Brant, Haldimand-Norfolk, Waterloo, Wellington, and Halton.
+Some clinical placements may be located in rural, under-serviced, and remote areas.
+Many placements, rural and urban, require travel throughout the work day (e.g., traveling to schools, seeing clients in their homes, workplaces, and other locations in the community).
 Sometimes students may travel with their Clinical Instructors but often they must drive separately.
 Students are responsible for their own transportation, medical and auto insurance coverage, accommodation, and associated costs in order to complete program requirements – there is no funding from the SLP program to assist students with these costs.
 Students must prepare for costs such as relocation, transportation, rent (in addition to rent for Hamilton residence), commuting, parking, additional medical and auto coverage, and food.

 All SLP placements are full-time (typically an average of 35-40 hours per week, recognizing that there will be week-to-week variations based on client and facility need).
 The particular days and times of day worked will vary according to each individual site, and may include evenings and weekends.

 Over the course of the program, students will gain clinical experience across a wide variety of organizations, including but not limited to hospitals, schools, preschool programs, children’s treatment centres, home care programs, day programs, and private practices.
 Students will typically have one or two primary placement supervisors (called Clinical Instructors), but may be given opportunities to participate with other personnel at the facility, including both Speech-Language Pathologists and Communicative Disorders Assistants.